Twelve Scientific Challenges for 6G: Rethinking the Foundations of Communications Theory: Electromagnetic Information Theory

 \subsection{Reconfigurable Intelligent Surfaces}

-Reconfigurable intelligent surfaces (RISs) is an emerging technology that is perceived as one of the key enabling technologies for 6G.
+\Acp{RIS} is an emerging technology that is perceived as one of the key enabling technologies for 6G.
 This is largely due to their unique capability of manipulating electromagnetic waves, e.g., steering, backscattering, and absorption, in a controllable manner.
 RISs are able to effectively control the amplitude, phase, and frequency of RF signals, without the need for complex signal processing techniques \cite{alghamdi2020intelligent}.

 An RIS comprises an array of passive reflective elements, which can alter the phases of the incident signals \cite{alghamdi2020intelligent}.
-Specifically, by intelligently adjusting the phases of its reflective elements, the RIS can intelligently control the propagation environment to facilitate energy efficient and reliable data transmissions.
-While recent investigations on RISs have mainly focused on the improvements of the signal-to-noise ratio (SNR) and beamforming, there have been limited results reported on theoretical capacity limits under particular constraints, e.g., feedback overhead, hardware resolution, etc. Within this context, EIT is expected to play a key role in demonstrating the impact of wave equations on the information theoretic limits of RISs.
+Specifically, by intelligently adjusting the phases of its reflective elements, the RIS can intelligently control the propagation environment to facilitate energy-efficient and reliable data transmissions.
+While recent investigations on RISs have mainly focused on the improvements of the signal-to-noise ratio (SNR) and beamforming, there have been limited results reported on theoretical capacity limits under particular constraints, e.g., feedback overhead, hardware resolution, etc. Within this context, EIT is expected to play a key role in demonstrating the impact of wave equations on the information-theoretic limits of RISs; see \eqref{Eq3}, \eqref{Eq4}.